The Great Outdoors curates the best walks in the Peak District for beginners – so lace up your boots, grab your waterproofs and get out there.

 While these are some of the best walks in the peak district for beginners and have been curated for those setting out on their hillwalking journey, they vary in distance, terrain and navigational requirements.
 A moderate or higher level of fitness and sure-footedness is recommended.
 Likewise, any time spent outdoors can be unpredictable in terms of conditions, so consider a good pair of walking boots and a waterproof, and remember to pack water.

 Want to hike further?
-Explore these top hillwalking tips – whether you’re a newbie or an enthusiast returning to the peaks after a forced hiatus.
+Explore these top hillwalking tips – whether you’re a newbie or an enthusiast returning to the Peak after a forced hiatus.
 Or, head out on one of our recommended family-friendly walks in the Peak District.
-Many of the best walks in the peak district for beginners are also suitable for adventurous young souls!
+Many of the best walks in the Peak District for beginners are also suitable for adventurous young souls!